Have you ever heard the word Izakaya?

 History of Izakaya

-According to the most supported theory, Izakaya was born in Edo (today’s Tokyo) in the 17th century.
+According to the most supported story, Izakaya was born in Edo (today’s Tokyo) in the 17th century.

 Originally, they were Saké shops (Saké-ya) which offered a place to stay and drink.